otienoelvis/darajaFlask/README.md

 # Mpesa Daraja APi Online intergration with Flask

-This is an online Mpesa Payment System
+This is an online Mpesa Payment System(incomplete though)

 ## Feedback